cpisz-posit/ModernEvent/README.md

 - Requires a dynamic_cast
 - Changes to base classes may require changes to all subclasses

-My opinion: Meh.
-If we can do better easily, let's.

 ## Method 1 - Pure composition using std::variant and std::visit
 If we follow the directive "prefer composition over inheritance when possible" in the most naive and literal way